-It can prove difficult to determine where to draw the line between F44 Reproduction Event and

-F40 Carrier Production Event in cases where multiple copies are produced.
+It can prove difficult to determine where to draw the line between F44 Reproduction Event and F40 Carrier Production Event in cases where multiple copies are produced.
 In this case, the copies, but not the original, may be regarded as instances of F5 Item.
 It is the existence of an explicit production plan that makes the difference.
-As a consequence, F44 Reproduction Event and F40 Carrier Production Event are not declared as disjoint, which makes it possible to account for such situations that could be regarded as instances of both Production Event and
+As a consequence, F44 Reproduction Event and F40 Carrier Production Event are not declared as disjoint, which makes it possible to account for such situations that could be regarded as instances of both Production Event and Reproduction Event.

-Reproduction Event.

-Examples: My photocopying now for my own private use an exemplar of the article titled "Federal

-Court's Ruling Against Photocopying Chain Will Not Destroy 'Fair Use'" by Kenneth D.
+My photocopying now for my own private use an exemplar of the article titled "Federal Court's Ruling Against Photocopying Chain Will Not Destroy 'Fair Use'" by Kenneth D. Crews, issued in "Chronicle of higher education", 17 April 1991, A48

-Crews, issued in "Chronicle of higher education", 17 April 1991, A48 the exemplar identified by shelf mark "Res 8 P 10" of Amerigo Vespucci's "Mundus novus" published in Paris ca. 1503-1504
+The BnF's producing in 1997 the microfilm identified by call number "Microfilm M-12169" of the exemplar identified by shelf mark "Res 8 P 10" of Amerigo Vespucci's "Mundus novus" published in Paris ca. 1503-1504